 We have finally reached the point where more people are accessing the internet with smartphones and tablets than with laptops or desktops for.
-This fact is probably not surprising, but it can spell disaster for companies that haven’t optimized their websites for such devices.
+This fact is probably not surprising, but it can spell disaster for companies that haven’t optimized their websites for responsive web design.
 Mobile device use has increased dramatically in the past decade.
 Since 2014, mobile has been the primary platform for internet access in America, eclipsing traditional desktop and laptop computers.

 Overall, about 63% of all Americans own smartphones, but some demographics report even higher rates – 86% of people in the 18-to-29 age bracket and 83% of the people in the 30-to-49 bracket own smartphones.
 This indicates it’s time for a dramatic shift in how companies build websites.
 Younger generations have grown accustomed to mobile technology.
 Modern business, commerce, and communication have changed as well.
 Thanks to instantaneous access to information and hyper-competitive markets, businesses must stay relevant to customers.
 Investing in robust, reliable mobile browsing is a great way to accomplish this.

 There are tangible reasons to focus on mobile-friendly browsing, especially when it comes to search engine optimization (SEO).
 Google recently altered its search engine algorithms to offer ranking bonuses to sites that are optimized for mobile viewing.
 As more people are using smartphone for searches, Google wants to ensure that people see the most-responsive sites first, instead of wading through clunky desktop sites with a touchscreen.
 The companies that failed to capitalize on this opportunity saw a marked drop in traffic and a significant dent in SEO efforts.

 Crafting a Worthy Mobile Site